falcosecurity/kernel-testing/images/README.md

 You can customize the Makefile to suit your specific requirements.
 The variables you can modify include:

 - `DRY_RUN`: Set this variable to `true` for a dry run, where the build commands will be printed but not executed.

+- `PUSH`: Set this variable to `true` when executing build to also push built image to remote registry.

 - `REPOSITORY`: The Docker repository where the built images will be tagged and pushed.